Separating Rank Logic from Polynomial Time: Discussion

 \section{Discussion}

-We showed that rank logic does not capture CPT and in particular not \PTime{} on the class of CFI structures over rings $\ZZ_{2^i}$, even if the base graph is totally ordered.
-To do so, we used combinatorial objects called blurers and a recursive approach over the arity.
-The non-locality of $k$-tuples for $k>1$ increased the difficulty of $k$-ary rank operators dramatically compared to the arity $1$ case.
-It was suggested in~\cite{GradelPakusa15} that CFI graphs over $\ZZ_4$ could be a separating example for rank logic and \PTime{}.
-Our concepts for blurers require rings $\ZZ_{2^i}$ with $i>2$ for higher arities.
-Our computer experiments to check Lemma~\ref{lem:blur-kary} indicate that the CFI query over $\ZZ_4$ could possibly be definable in rank logic using rank operators of higher arities.
+We showed that rank logic does not capture \CPT{} and in particular not \PTime{} on the class of CFI structures over rings~$\ZZ_{2^i}$, even if the base graph is totally ordered.
+To do so, we used combinatorial objects called blurrers and a recursive approach over the arity.
+The non-locality of $k$\nobreakdash-tuples for $k>1$ increased the difficulty of $k$-ary rank operators dramatically compared to the arity~$1$ case.
+It was suggested in~\cite{GradelPakusa19} that CFI graphs over~$\ZZ_4$ could be a separating example for rank logic and \PTime{}.
+Our concepts for blurrers required rings~$\ZZ_{2^i}$ with $i>2$ for higher arities.
+Actually, our computer experiments to check Lemma~\ref{lem:blur-kary} indicate that CFI graphs over~$\ZZ_4$ could possibly be distinguished using the $k$-ary invertible map game for $k>1$.
+It might also be possible that the CFI query over~$\ZZ_4$ is definable in rank logic using rank operators of higher arities, but this remains an open question.

 There are various definitions of rank logic, which slightly differ in the way the matrices in the rank operator are defined.
-In particular, there is an extension, in which rank operators not only bind universe variables, but also numeric variables~\cite{GradelPakusa15,Laubner2011,pakusa2015}.
+In particular, there is an extension, in which rank operators not only bind universe variables, but also numeric variables~\cite{GradelPakusa19,Laubner2011,pakusa2015}.
 It is not clear whether this extension is more expressive or not.
-However, for a suitable adaptation of the invertible-map game, which also supports numeric variables in the rank operator, we strongly believe that our arguments work exactly the same.
+However, for a suitable adaptation of the invertible-map game, which also supports numeric variables to construct matrices, we strongly believe that our arguments work exactly the same.
 In fact, we think that at least in the invertible-map game numeric variables do not increase the expressiveness and thus our arguments directly apply.

 A natural question is how rank logic can be extended such that it can define the CFI query.
 We have shown that it is not sufficient to compute ranks over finite fields only.
-However, it is not clear how rank logic can be extended to rings $\ZZ_i$.
+Even more, our construction applies to arbitrary linear-algebraic operators over finite fields~\cite{DawarGraedelLichter22}.
+However, it is not clear how rank logic can be extended to rings~$\ZZ_i$.
 Over rings, there are several non-equivalent notions of the rank of a matrix.
-For a discussion see e.g.~\cite{DawarGHKP2013, pakusa2015}.
-As opposed to rank logic, solvability logic can easily be extended to rings and thus should be able to define the CFI query over all $\ZZ_i$.
+For a discussion see~\cite{DawarGHKP2013, pakusa2015}.
+As opposed to rank logic, solvability logic can easily be extended to rings and thus should be able to define the CFI query over all~$\ZZ_i$.
 Notably, such an extension would also capture \PTime{} on structures with bounded and abelian colors~\cite{pakusa2015}.